one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 4. Click **Download**, then **Run** when prompted.
 Close Internet Explorer.

-## Task 10 -  Configure Azure Active Directory Connect
+## Exercise 10 -  Configure Azure Active Directory Connect

 1. On the Welcome to Azure AD Connect screen select **I agree** then **Continue**.
 2. Review the screen and select **Use express settings**.